huangyongbobo/eFreeNet/README.md

 * `Dataset`: the main codes of the dataset class, which return image and ground truth.
 * `model`: the main codes of the eFreeNet architecture.
 If you want to use different number of members, you need to make simple modifications to the network structure.
 * `ranking_loss`: the main codes of loss based on learning to rank.
-* `ambiguity_loss`: the main codes of loss based on regression ensembles .
+* `ambiguity_loss`: the main codes of loss based on regression ensembles.
 * `train`: the main codes to train the model.
 * `test`: the main codes to evaluate the model.